 Make the most of your family visit by choosing from a variety of family-oriented activities.

 Social distancing getting to you?
 Connect with others by engaging with art!
 Browse our selection of Clark collection–based games and activities for all ages!
 New content is added regularly.

-Available at admissions, Looking Carefully cards have been specially designed to encourage children to view our paintings and think creatively and critically about what they see.
+Available at admissions, Looking Carefully cards have been designed to encourage children and their families to view our paintings and think creatively and critically about what they see.

 Available at admissions for all visitors, our sketch pads include simple suggestions and activities to help you look more carefully and hone your sketching skills.

 On select holidays and First Sundays Free, pick up a specialized gallery guide for a new look at our collection.